SAP/abap-to-json/docs/advanced.md

 ```

 # Exception Handling in /UI2/CL_JSON
-By default, /UI2/CL_JSON tries to hide from consumer thrown exceptions (that may happen during deserialization) catching them at all levels.
+By default, /UI2/CL_JSON tries to hide from consumer-thrown exceptions (that may happen during deserialization) catching them at all levels.
 In some cases, it will result in missing attributes, in other cases, when an error was critical and the parser can not restore, you will get an empty object back.
 The main TRY/CATCH block, not letting exceptions out is in DESERIALIZE method.

-If you want to get a reporting in case of error, you shall use instance method DESERIALIZE_INT which may fire CX_SY_MOVE_CAST_ERROR.
-The reporting is rather limited - all errors translated into CX_SY_MOVE_CAST_ERROR and no additional information is available.
+If you want to get a reporting in case of error, you shall use the instance method DESERIALIZE_INT which may fire CX_SY_MOVE_CAST_ERROR.
+The reporting is rather limited - all errors are translated into CX_SY_MOVE_CAST_ERROR and no additional information is available.

 # JSON to ABAP transformation with the use of CALL TRANSFORMATION
 Below is a small example of CALL TRANSFORMATION usage to produce JSON from ABAP structures.
 Do not ask me for details - I do not know them. (smile) Was just a small test of me.